Does The Handmaid’s Tale Want Us to Empathize with Ivanka Trump?

 Eden Spencer’s (Sydney Sweeney) storyline, for instance, offers potential that, in the cacophony of tragic happenings, ultimately signifies very little.
 A lily-white Gilead disciple, the 15-year-old is delivered to Nick as a child-bride, and at first her behavior indicates that she is saturated with the government’s fascist dogma.
 Eden’s addition to the Waterford household generates a complicating factor in June’s already-perilous relationship with Nick, and this seems to be the primary purpose of her character.

 Through Eden, the show had a chance to depict maturing girlhood under Gilead’s eye—which, taken on its own, could have been compelling: the story of a teenager who is young enough to have been inculcated with state propaganda, but old enough to remember the liberties of her childhood.
 Yet, as Vulture’s Kathryn VanArendonk argues, the showrunners struggle to build Gilead’s world beyond the walls of the Waterford house.
-Accordingly, Eden’s character is crammed into an already claustrophobic domicile, and because she is a clear obstruction to the narrative schema, we know she won’t be long for the show.
+Accordingly, Eden’s character is crammed into an already claustrophobic domicile, and because she is a clear obstruction to the narrative schema, we know she won’t be long for the show.“For a show that is so often extravagantly brutal, The Handmaid’s Tale often muddles its own arguments for resistance or becomes altogether gratuitous.”

 The question, of course, is how to eliminate this fresh-faced innocent, who dresses like one of Captain von Trapp’s brood in the Sound of Music.
 As always, the showrunners select the most gut-wrenching possibility, an end that calls to mind Romeo and Juliet—if they were the star-crossed members of a fanatically evangelical youth group.
 After falling in love with Isaac (Rohan Mead), a young Guardian assigned to the Waterford family, the couple flees to Eden’s family home.
 But there’s no sanctuary to be found for illicit romance: her parents confirm their blind allegiance to the regime by turning their daughter over to the authorities.
 Eden and Isaac refuse to disavow their love, and so, without delay, the lovers are executed in front of their families and the Waterford household.